The Sixers snapped the Wizards' five-game winning streak Tuesday with a 115-102 victory.

 • The Sixers have the rare opportunity to play five straight home games leading up to the All-Star break.
 The team is focused on maximizing the rare schedule, especially as it faces Eastern Conference competitors Wizards and Heat.

 • The Super Bowl champions were in the building.
-Members of the Eagles' offensive line rang the ceremonial bell to kick off the game.
+The Eagles' starting offensive line of Brandon Brooks, Lane Johnson, Jason Kelce, Halapoulivaati Vaitai, Stefen Wisniewski and the injured Jason Peters rang the ceremonial bell to kick off the game.